kengu/pretty-gist/README.md

 		});
 	</script>

-And then embeddeing a Gist into your page as your normally would, like so:
+And then embedding a Gist into your page as you normally would, like so:

     <script src="https://gist.github.com/2902410.js"></script>